Can You Legally Waive Your Patients’ Co-Pays?

 As healthcare providers, you understand that medical expenses can be overwhelming for your patients.
-And while waiving all costs is not possible, you wonder if you should routinely waive the copayment requirements for your most vulnerable patient populations: seniors and lower-income patients.
-The answer is that waiving a patient’s co-pay is sometimes appropriate.
-Let’s break down the risks of routinely waiving co-pays and discuss when it may be allowed.
+And while it’s not possible to eliminate all costs, you wonder if you should routinely waive the copayment for seniors, lower-income patients, or members of other vulnerable populations.

-Risks for waiving co-pays under Medicare and Medicaid
+Risks for Waiving Co-Pays Under Medicare and Medicaid.

-False Claims Act Violations
+False Claims Act Violations.

-When a medical practice waives a co-pay and then submits the full claim amount to Medicare or Medicaid, the provider often misstates the actual cost of the service or product.
+When a medical practice waives a co-pay and then submits the whole claim amount to Medicare or Medicaid, the provider often misstates the actual cost of the service or product.
 For example, if the provider charges $100 for a service but then routinely waives the $20 co-pay, then the actual cost of the service is $80.
-If Medicare pays 80% of the patient’s bill, that means that Medicare should be paying 80% of $80 (which is $64), and not 80% of $100.
+Then, if Medicare pays 80% of the patient’s bill, that means that Medicare should be paying 80% of the actual cost of $80 (which equals $64) and not 80% of $100.

-Anti-Kickback Statute Violations
+Anti-Kickback Statute Violations.

 Second, by routinely waiving patients’ co-pays, you also risk liability under the Anti-Kickback Statute.
-This statute prohibits the exchange of anything of value (e.g., discounting a co-pay to $0) for referrals for services that are payable by federal programs, like Medicare or Medicaid.
+This statute prohibits the exchange of anything of value (e.g., discounting a co-pay to $0) for referrals for services payable by federal programs, like Medicare or Medicaid.

-Decrease in Medicare Reimbursements
+Decrease in Medicare Reimbursements.

 Under the Medicare Claims Processing Manual, a co-pay is included in the reasonable charge for a product or service.
 Therefore, if a Medicare carrier determines that you routinely discount your patients’ co-pay obligations to $0, several things happen.
 Medicare will:

-- process the current claim based on the actual (not billed) charge
+- process the current claim based on the actual (not billed) charge;

 - refer you and your practice for additional investigation for fraud and abuse of federally funded programs.

-First, say a provider discounts fees for certain patients but not for others, without valid reasoning for the difference in treatment (such as documented financial hardship), it can lead to false billing claims by either a party not getting the discount or the insurer themselves.
+First, say a provider discounts fees for certain patients but not others, without valid reasoning for the difference in treatment (such as documented financial hardship).
+Patients who do not receive the discount may allege false billing.
+Sometimes the insurer will make this argument, as well.

 Under a recoupment audit, an insurance company requests proof of collection of co-pays for five randomly selected patients.
-The practice must then prove either that it collected that co-pay or that it made all reasonable efforts to collect the co-pay.
+The practice must then prove that it collected that co-pay or made all reasonable efforts to collect the co-pay.
 If the practice can’t do so, the insurance company may demand a refund for benefits paid across a larger patient population.

-Both the federal healthcare programs and private insurance allow occasional waivers for patients who can demonstrate financial hardship.
+Both federal healthcare programs and private insurance allow occasional waivers for patients who can demonstrate financial hardship.
 HHS’ 1994 Special Fraud Alert noted that providers need to make good faith efforts to collect co-pays, apart from the cases of special financial needs of certain patients.